Tisch Library Style Guide

 • Capitalize formal titles when used immediately before a name.

-• Dean of Engineering, Jane Dow
+• Dean of Engineering, Kyongbum Lee

 • Lowercase formal titles when used alone or in constructions that set them off from a name by commas.